 The Company has prepared the accompanying unaudited condensed consolidated financial statements in accordance with United States generally accepted accounting principles ("GAAP") for interim financial information and with the rules and regulations of the Securities and Exchange Commission (the "SEC") related to a Quarterly Report on Form 10-Q and Article 8 of Regulation S-X. Accordingly, they do not include all of the information and disclosures required by GAAP for annual financial statements.
 The consolidated financial statements include the accounts of Transdel and its wholly owned subsidiary, Transdel Pharmaceuticals Holdings, Inc. (formerly known as Trans-Pharma Corporation).
 All significant intercompany balances and transactions have been eliminated in consolidation.
-In the opinion of the Company's management, the accompanying condensed consolidated financial statements contain all the adjustments necessary (consisting only of normal recurring accruals) to make the financial position of the Company as of September 30, 2008, the results of operations for three and nine months ended September 30, 2008 and 2007, and cash flows for the nine months ended September 30, 2008 and 2007, fairly stated.
-The condensed consolidated financial statements for the year ended December 31, 2007 contained in Form 10-KSB filed on March 26, 2008 with the SEC.
+In the opinion of the Company's management, the accompanying condensed consolidated financial statements contain all the adjustments necessary (consisting only of normal recurring accruals) to make the financial position of the Company as of March 31, 2009, the results of operations for three months ended March 31, 2009 and 2008, and cash flows for the three months ended March 31, 2009 and 2008, fairly stated.
+The condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2008 contained in Form 10-K filed on March 26, 2009 with the SEC.
 Interim operating results are not necessarily indicative of operating results for the full year.